nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Adding a course

-1. Adding a course while course list is empty, or the course does not exist in the course list.
+1. Adding a course while the course list is empty, or the course does not exist in the course list.

     1. Test case: `add course CS3223`<br>
        Expected: New course is added into the list.
 Details of the added course shown in the log box.